Master of Health Care Innovation Alumni

 - Presenting during Virtual Info Sessions for prospective students

-- Serving as teaching assistants for MHCI courses
+- Serving as course assistants and alumni tutors for MHCI courses

 - Acting as alumni ambassadors for the program